Updated September 30, 2023

 - Scientific and Numeric Computing Applications: Python provides various libraries and packages like SciPy, Pandas, IPython, etc., for developing numeric and scientific computations using Python.

-- Audio or Video-based Applications: Python can be used to develop multimedia applications that include images, audio, and videos to create cartoons, etc. Some of the real-time applications are TimPlayer, play, etc.
+- Audio or Video-based Applications: Python can develop multimedia applications that include images, audio, and videos to create cartoons, etc. Some of the real-time applications are TimPlayer, play, etc.

 Real-time Examples of Python